chkaty/Dynamic-Event-Map/README.md

 ## Features

 When a user is not logged in, they can access the following:
-- Search: locations, addresses, events in Toronto
+- Search: locations, addresses, and events in Toronto which have been stored in the PostgreSQL database
-- View: events including event details and number of people who have bookmarked an event
+- View: Toronto events, including event details and number of people who have bookmarked an event
 - Filter: view events by distance of current position, category, and start time
   - Distance: adjust radius of events from current position in km.
 When set at 0 km, all events satisfying the other criteria is shown.
   - Category: can view events from all categories or select from individual categories below